# #

 Another investigation — Operation Silent Wilderness — also resulted in a number of MBTA prosecutions.
 Details can be found here and a report with numerous photos of the illegal feather trade can be found here.

 Other examples of MBTA prosecutions can be found via these links: 1, 2, 3, 4, 5.
+An excellent Audubon article about the black market for songbirds is here and additional details are here.

 # # #